 He has attended the Institute of American Indian Arts (IAIA) in Santa Fe, NM and studied Visual Effects and Motion Graphics in Minneapolis, MN at the Art Institute International.
 His work has been featured in many state, regional, and national exhibitions, as well as in local and international publications.
 Thunder is the recipient of a 2020 Pollock – Krasner Foundation Award for painting.
 He has won several awards for his short films in national and international competitions.

 At the core of my work is a story line that reflects my personal lens as a filter to the social, political, environmental and spiritual climate around me.
-I seek to create imagery that is surreal and imaginative by incorporating influences from the structure of my dreams, the culture around me and the direction my life is headed on any given day.
+I enjoy working with imagery that is surreal and imaginative by incorporating influences from the structure of my dreams, the culture around me and the direction my life is headed on any given day.
 I consider my work “vignettes” or short stories within a larger ongoing narrative that evolves as I evolve.

 Canvas painting has been one of my chosen mediums since the beginning of my introduction to art.
 I believe in the simplicity of a moment captured.
 I like the viewer to experience a little mystery in viewing the images so they become invited to create a portion of the narrative for themselves.
 I prefer to work large and this allows me to fully explore the subject or concept in full detail and sometimes in real life scale.